 Step 4: Recruit or hold an election to elect your club executives.
 Each club must have a minimum of three executives, but four is recommended.

 Step 5: Fully complete the “Club Ratification Package” and submit it to the Clubs Coordinator.
 Have at least one club executive RSVP and attend a mandatory clubs training session (attendance is required at only ONE of the listed sessions).
 Even though it is mandatory that at least one club executive attend training, it’s highly encouraged that other executives attend as well.

 Please visit the Clubs Training Page to RSVP to attend a session.
 Your club can attend training before or after your Ratification Package is submitted.

 Step 6: The Club’s Ratification Package is reviewed and the club is ratified by the Students’ Association of Mount Royal University.

-Are you interested in starting or joining a competitive sports club on campus?
+Are you interested in starting or joining a recreational or competitive sports club on campus?

-Competitive sports clubs are managed by MRU Recreation.
-For more information on those types of clubs, visit the MRU Recreation Clubs website here.
+Many Sports clubs are managed by MRU Recreation.
+For more information on these clubs, visit the MRU Recreation Clubs website here.